 Obviously there are always exceptions to any rule, but this is a genuine issue the profession is facing.
 The current trend for generalist resourcers (in-house or agency) being tasked to find specialist talent will prove to be a false economy as the lack of excellence in the future leaves the Communications world ending up wondering where all the stars are.

 If you are interested in finding out about how we can help you hire the best communications talent into your team, find out more here.
-Or, call Sophie Collins (permanent opportunities) or Matt Gibbs (interim opportunities) today.
+Or, call Lucy Cairncross (permanent opportunities) or Matt Gibbs (interim opportunities) today.